smyachenkov/blog/content/posts/kotlin-static analysis-tools.md

 }
 ```

-Also, you need to create a service file *com.pinterest.ktlint.core.RuleSetProvider* in project's META_INF directory /resources/META-INF/services/.
+Also, you need to create a service file *com.pinterest.ktlint.core.RuleSetProvider* in the project's META_INF directory /resources/META-INF/services/.
 The content of this file should be the full name of your RuleSetProvider class, for example, com.mycustomruleset.CustomRuleSetProvider.

 You can build this project using Gradle with a couple of dependencies: